-Designing a garden – in a city – and want to choose the best plants to put up with pollution?
+Gardening in the city poses its particular challenges, the most significant of them urban pollution.
 We asked the experts at Wyevale Garden Centre for their advice on how to protect your flowers from the fumes – and to pick the best pollution-tolerant plants.
+You can find more advice about choosing plants in our dedicated guide.

 How to help plants cope with pollution